What Is JWH 018 Most Commonly Called?

 - Psychological Effects:

-- Research has shown that administration of JWH-018 can induce behavioral changes such as suppression of locomotor activity, impaired walking, and ataxia in individuals
+- Research has shown that administration of JWH-018 can induce behavioural changes such as suppression of locomotor activity, impaired walking, and ataxia in individuals.s

-- Vulnerable individuals exposed to JWH-018 may experience altered internal and external perception, dissociative effects like amnesia and derealization, and feelings of confusion
+- Vulnerable individuals exposed to JWH-018 may experience altered internal and external perception, dissociative effects like amnesia and derealization, and feelings of confusion.on

 What are the risks of JWH-018 use?